astuyve/astuyve.github.io/_posts/2023-05-08-understanding-proactive-initialization.md

 As a developer this is desirable, because each proactively initialized sandbox means one less painful cold start which otherwise a user would experience.

-As a user, it's like there were never any cold starts at all.
+As a user of the application powered by Lambda, it's as if there were never any cold starts at all.

 It's like getting Lambda Provisioned Concurrency - for free.